kamarkaka/lc/src/main/java/com/kamarkaka/uber/README.md

 - dfs from every single value in matrix

 [465.
 Optimal Account Balancing](https://leetcode.com/problems/optimal-account-balancing/)
-- calculte balances for each one based on transactions
+- calculate balances for each one based on transactions
 - start = 0, need to transfer this guy's balance to someone
 - dfs to find who to transfer